Construction

 A reference to the created node

-Alternative overload for creating a Acts::StaticBlueprintNode.
+Alternative overload for creating a Acts::Experimental::StaticBlueprintNode.

 This overload will invoke the constructor of Acts::TrackingVolume and use that volume to create the node.